Craig Reedie: Sports administration

-In his sporting life, Reedie gained success playing badminton from 1962 to 1970, culminating in becoming a doubles champion.
+In his sporting life, Reedie gained success playing badminton from 1962 to 1970, culminating in his becoming a doubles champion.
 At the time, badminton was not recognised as an Olympic sport, a situation his influence was able to remedy in 1985, leading to the first medals being awarded at the 1992 Summer Olympics.

 After his success as a player, Reedie turned his efforts towards sports administration and from 1981 to 1984 he was President of the International Badminton Federation (IBF).
-In 1992, he became the Chairman of the British Olympic Association (BOA), serving in that capacity for more than a decade, and for which role he was knighted on retiring in 2005.
-In 1994, in addition to his British role, Reedie joined the International Olympic Committee (IOC), where he is currently one of four United Kingdom representatives, the others being the Princess Royal, Sir Philip Craven and Adam Pengilly.
+In 1992, he became the Chairman of the British Olympic Association (BOA), serving in that capacity for more than a decade, and for which role he was knighted upon the occasion of his retirement in 2005.
+In 1994, in addition to his British role, Reedie joined the International Olympic Committee (IOC), where he was one of four United Kingdom representatives, the others being the Princess Royal, Sir Philip Craven and Adam Pengilly.

-In addition to his post on the IOC, Reedie was also on the board of the London 2012 Organising Committee, the body tasked with preparing for the 2012 Summer Olympics that were held in London.
+In addition to his post on the IOC, Reedie was also on the board of the London 2012 Organising Committee, the body which was tasked with preparations for the 2012 Summer Olympics that were held in London.
 He was also appointed to the Board of the Olympic Lottery Distributor in 2006.
 Reedie also served on the Evaluation Commission for the bids for the 2016 Summer Olympics which was won by Rio de Janeiro.
 He also led the Evaluation Commission for the 2020 Summer Olympics that were awarded to Tokyo over Istanbul and Madrid, the three remaining cities on a shortlist that previously included Baku, Doha and Rome.

 On 9 October 2009, at the 121st IOC Session in Copenhagen, after two previous failed attempts, Reedie was elected to the International Olympic Committee's executive board.
 He is the first Briton to have a seat on the board since 1961.
 He became a vice-president of the IOC in July 2012.

-Beyond his involvement in the Olympic movement, Reedie has been involved in the World Anti-Doping Agency since its foundation in 1999, serving as the inaugural chair of WADA's Finance and Administration Committee and as a member of its executive committee and Foundation Board.
+Beyond his involvement in the Olympic movement, Reedie was involved in the World Anti-Doping Agency since its foundation in 1999, serving as the inaugural chair of WADA's Finance and Administration Committee and as a member of its executive committee and Foundation Board.
 In November 2013 Reedie was elected as WADA's third president, commencing his three-year term on 1 January 2014.